Skip to content

 9. Electroencephalographic (EEG) Biofeedback

-Biofeedback monitors and provides real-time data on an individual’s physiological responses, including muscle tension, heart rate, sweating, breathing, and brain waves.14 Many with ADHD exhibit low levels of arousal in the frontal areas of the brain.14 Electroencephalographic (EEG) biofeedback–now called neurofeedback or neurotherapy–is an intervention that may be utilized to train the brain into increasing these levels, leading to reduction in ADHD symptoms.14
+Electroencephalographic (EEG) biofeedback–now called neurofeedback or neurotherapy–monitors and provides real-time data on physiological responses, including muscle tension, heart rate, sweating, breathing, and brain waves.15 Many with ADHD exhibit low levels of arousal in the frontal areas of the brain, and biofeedback is an intervention that may help train the brain to increase these levels, leading to reduced ADHD symptoms.15

-Living with ADHD can be challenging at times, but there are many traditional and holistic options available for treatment.
-Deciding what is best for yourself or a loved one may take time.
-Regardless, it is worth reinforcing that the use of any medication, including supplements and herbal remedies, carry some risk and should never be taken without discussing with a doctor first.2
+Living with ADHD can be challenging at times, but many traditional and holistic options are available for treatment.
+Deciding what is best for you or a loved one may take time.
+Regardless, any medication, including supplements and herbal remedies, carries some risk and should never be taken without consulting a doctor first.

 Additional Resources